rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/trees.md

 #### common operation are:
 1. **depth-first traversal** -> visiting nodes in a vertical order.
-2. **level-order traversal** -> visiting nodes in a level order, horizontally, always starting from top left.
+2. **level-first / breath-first traversal** -> visiting nodes in a level order, horizontally, always starting from top left.
 3. **search** -> searching for a specific value in the tree, using either of the above traversal technique.
 4.